 One of Joker's possible stances while firing his gun has him spin in mid-air while shooting downwards.
 The competitive community proceeded to nickname this move "Rainstorm".
 Even more hilarity ensues when one realizes how much of Joker's pre-existing moveset is nearly similar to that of Dante's.

 The Erdrick alt for Hero has inevitably been called "Goku" by many people, due to the resemblance between the two as a result of Akira Toriyama having designed both.
+The Luminary default and Solo alt have also been called "Android 17" and "Trunks" for similar reasons.

 Some refer to Terry Bogard as "Hat Ken", either intentionally because of the physical similarities to Ken or because they forgot his name.